 This option is valid for all experiments in physiology that need to synchronize the scan start with the action of an external instrument.
-For example, a TTL signal from a patch clamp system is sent for triggering the scan start at the beginning of a time lapse experiment (Fig. 12A).
-Here the option Trigger IN on Frames has to be set in the LAS AF Trigger Settings window (Fig. 12B).
-Then the trigger is displayed in the software interface (Fig. 12C).
+For example, a TTL signal from a patch clamp system is sent for triggering the scan start at the beginning of a time lapse experiment (Figure 12 A).
+Here the option Trigger IN on Frames has to be set in the LAS AF Trigger Settings window (Figure 12 B).
+Then the trigger iss displayed in the software interface (Figure 12 C).
 This trigger option works in the xyt and yt scanning modes.
-The resulting quantification chart shows that the scanning starts after the arrival of the input trigger (Fig. 12D, arrow).
+The resulting quantification chart shows that the scanning starts after the arrival of the input trigger (Figure 12 D, arrow).

-Fig. 12: Trigger in at beginning of a time lapse experiment (Job):
+Figure 12: Trigger in at beginning of a time lapse experiment (Job):

-A: Schematic of experimental design for an input trigger received at the beginning of a Job to start the scanning process.

-B: Settings in the Trigger Settings window of LAS AF for the experiment described in A.; Selection of the trigger option Trigger IN on Frames and trigger IN 1 from the list.

-C: Indication of the trigger IN 1 at the start of the assigned Job in the time line of the Electrophysiology or Live Data Mode tool of LAS AF.

-D: Chart after execution of the experiment.
-Blue: Trigger signal, Green: Frame triggers (Trigger Out 6) are recorded to monitor the scanning process.
+- Schematic of experimental design for an input trigger received at the beginning of a Job to start the scanning process. - Settings in the Trigger Settings window of LAS AF for the experiment described in A; Selection of the trigger option Trigger IN on Frames and trigger IN 1 from the list. - (B) Indication of the trigger IN 1 at the start of the assigned Job in the time line of the Electrophysiology or Live Data Mode tool of LAS AF. - Chart after execution of a time lapse containing 10 frames.
+Blue: Trigger signal from a pulse generator, Green: Frame triggers (Trigger Out 6) are recorded to monitor the scanning process.